Thomas S. Monson

 After high school Thomas enrolled at the University of Utah.
 His education was interrupted by his enlistment in the United States Navy Reserve.
 When he returned he resumed not only his studies—graduating cum laude in 1948 with a degree in business management—but also his courtship of Frances Beverly Johnson.

 Thomas had met Frances during his first year in college.
-In his good-humored way he has told the story of picking Frances up for their first date.
-While conversing with her father, the two realized that a relative of the Monsons had been the one to introduce the gospel to the Johnsons a generation previously.
+In his good-humored way, he has told the story of picking Frances up for their first date: while conversing with her father, the two realized that a relative of the Monsons had been the one to introduce the gospel to the Johnsons a generation previously.
 In their excitement, both parents rushed to kiss young Thomas Monson—at which point he looked to Frances, who simply said, “I’ll get my coat.”
 The two were married in the Salt Lake Temple in 1948.
 Sixty-five years later, in his first general conference address after her death in 2013, he said, reverently, “She was the love of my life, my trusted confidant, and my closest friend.”
 Thomas and Frances have three children and a growing legacy of grandchildren and great-grandchildren.

 Almost immediately after their marriage, at the age of 22, Thomas S. Monson was called to be the bishop of a ward with more than 1,000 members—including 84 widows, all of whom he visited personally and whose funerals he later returned to attend.
 At age 27 he was called into a stake presidency, and only four years later he presided over the Canadian Mission.
 His demanding Church service did not preclude him from accomplishment in other areas of his life: during these years he earned an MBA from Brigham Young University, worked as an advertising executive for Deseret News and a general manager of Deseret Press, and served as the president of the Printing Industry of Utah and a member of the board of directors for the Printing Industries of America.

 At the young age of 36, Thomas S. Monson was called to serve as an Apostle for The Church of Jesus Christ of Latter-day Saints.
-He was called to the First Presidency in 1985 and as President of the Church in 2008.
+He was called to the First Presidency in 1985 and as the 16th President of the Church in 2008.
 His multifaceted service over the years is well recognized.
 He obtained permission for a temple and for missionary travel in East Germany before the removal of the Iron Curtain.
 President Ronald Reagan assigned him to serve on the President’s Task Force for Private Sector Initiatives.
-The Boy Scouts of America, Scouts Canada, and Utah National Guard organizations have awarded him several prestigious honors.
-He and Fances have been presented humanitarian awards by the Sisters of Charity of St. Joseph Villa, the Rotary Club, and various other charity organizations.
+The Boy Scouts of America, Scouts Canada, and Utah National Guard organizations awarded him several prestigious honors.
+He and Fances were presented humanitarian awards by the Sisters of Charity of St. Joseph Villa, the Rotary Club, and various other charity organizations.
 And no less than seven universities, beginning with BYU, have conferred honorary doctorate degrees upon him.